 Now that you know it’s easy to get a Google Ad Grant, it’s time to figure out if your organization is eligible.
 In order to meet the Google Ad Grant eligibility requirements, your organization must first be a registered charitable organization.
-For U.S.-based organizations, that means you’ll need be classified as a tax-exempt 501(c)(3) organization with the IRS.
-The program requires verification of your organization as a nonprofit by TechSoup.
+For U.S.-based organizations, that means you’ll need to be classified as a tax-exempt 501(c)(3) organization with the IRS.
+The program requires TechSoup to verify your organization as a registered nonprofit.

 Additionally, your organization must meet any unique eligibility requirements of your country.
 For example, in Canada, organizations must also be (1) charities; (2) tax-exempt non-profit organizations operating on a nonprofit basis for the public benefit; (3) federal not-for-profit corporations; or (4) provincial non-profits.
 The last general requirement for eligibility is to agree to the Google for Nonprofits Terms.